 Health Equity | Improving Care for Older Adults

-Launched in 1997 with centers at a handful of universities, the NIA’s national RCMAR program has18 research and training facilities at universities across the country.
+Launched in 1997 with centers at a handful of universities, the NIA’s national RCMAR program has now expanded to 18 research and training facilities at universities across the country.
 Each center focuses on a different aspect of aging and health care.
-Penn’s is one of a few that focus on the discipline of health services research, the study of how health care delivery is organized, financed, managed, quality-controlled, and regulated.
+Penn’s is the only one to focus on the discipline of health services research, the study of how health care delivery is organized, financed, managed, quality-controlled, and regulated.

 The essential goal of RCMAR is to recruit, mentor, and develop minority junior faculty members into accomplished research scientists, a process that begins with pilot research projects they undertake with their mentors.
 Since its founding 21 years ago, more than 400 research scholars have come through the RCMAR program, most going on to academic research careers.

-The CICADA program is facilitated through LDI and, through LDI’s network and infrastructure, links to all of Penn’s 12 schools.
-CICADA scholars and mentors are drawn from across the University, creating an interdisciplinary approach to training.
+The CICADA program is facilitated through the Leonard Davis Institute of Health Economics (LDI).
+Because LDI’s network and infrastructure links all of Penn’s 12 schools, CICADA scientists and mentors will be drawn from across the University creating a powerful interdisciplinary approach to training.

 “The CICADA program is aimed beyond just training HSR scholars,” said Polsky.
 “The goal is to train national and international leaders of a health services research field that will be more inclusive than it has been in the past.”

 “There has been a steady series of initiatives by NIH and its National Institute of Aging in this area,” Polsky continued.
 “The expansion of RCMAR from 5 sites to 18 is happening because NIA has found a model that is very successful.
 We’re really excited to become a part of that with CICADA.”

 “Penn faculty members have been really enthusiastic about participating as mentors in CICADA,” said Werner.
 “I think everyone sees this as a priority both here at Penn as well as nationally.”